pyokagan/CS2103AUG2016-T11-C4-main/docs/UserGuide.md

 * Notice how `bake potatoes` is above `Learn Task Tracker`.
 That's because `bake potatoes` is of number 2 priority, while `Learn Task Tracker` with an undefined priority takes the default lowest priority number of 0.

+* If you create two floating tasks with the same PRIORITY, they will be shown in order of the time they were created.

 * Task Tracker supports your love for all things short and sweet.
 For one worded task names, quotation marks need not be used.